 “What we established grew quickly.
 In 1993 a small group of people living in Lawshall decided to create their own woodland.
 This became known as ‘Forest for Our Children’ and started life in a two acre field, with the first trees planted by the Chief of the tribe we’d met on our travels.

-“Today, I’m proud and delighted to say that vision has grown into two woodlands owned by Green Light, over 60 community spaces managed by our Wildspace group, and some 6 million trees planted so far.”
+“Today, I’m proud and delighted to say that vision has grown into three woodlands owned by Green Light, over 60 community spaces managed by our Wildspace group, and some 6 million trees planted so far.”